Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Theoretical framework: Model B with colored noise

-Recent experiments have shown that the effective diffusivity of passive colloids varies linearly with the mean density of swimmers in the suspension \cite{Libchaber00, Arratia16}, hence we set $D(\rho_a) \sim \rho_a$.
-The first term in Eq.~\eqref{eq:4} is the current $\boldsymbol{J} (\boldsymbol{r},t) = -D(\rho_a)\boldsymbol{\nabla}\mu$, which is driven by the ``chemical potential'' $\mu$, and the second term denotes the spatio-temporal colored noise of the active bath.
-The chemical potential takes the form $ \mu = - \delta \mathcal{F} / \delta \phi$, where the ``free energy functional'' is expressed in dimensionless units as
+Recent experiments have shown that the effective diffusivity of passive colloids varies linearly with the mean concentration of swimmers in the suspension \cite{Libchaber00, Arratia16}, hence we set $D(c) \sim c$. {The first term in Eq.~5 is the current $\boldsymbol{J} (\boldsymbol{r},t) = -D(c)\boldsymbol{\nabla}\mu$, which is driven by the ``chemical potential'' $\mu$, and the second term denotes the spatio-temporal colored noise of the active bath.
+The chemical potential $\mu$ is obtained from the functional derivative of the free energy $\mathcal{F}$, $ \mu = \delta \mathcal{F} / \delta \phi$, where the ``free energy functional'' is {expressed in the standard Ginzburg-Landau form \cite{Bray94, Lubensky00}} in dimensionless units as}